pctwass/Real-time_projection_using_UMAP_suplimantty_data/README.txt

-The ONEP demo is currently not available in the repo, you may download it from: https://www.dropbox.com/scl/fi/vyrzlxoxga8zjzckafui1/ONEP-Demo.mp4?rlkey=794da7kzpl9vakq27cz8opthm&st=kj6cxpga&dl=0
+If it is not possible to download the ONEP demo from the reposirty, you may use the following link instead: https://www.dropbox.com/scl/fi/vyrzlxoxga8zjzckafui1/ONEP-Demo.mp4?rlkey=794da7kzpl9vakq27cz8opthm&st=kj6cxpga&dl=0